 Caitlin has performed with “On the Fly Pros” aerial work as well as a competition judge for Talent on Parade competition.
 Her most recent success in the dance world is making it into the database of a life-long dream company, Cirque Du Soleil.
 Caitlin is thrilled to be a coach for the Mosaic Dance family!

-Meet Julia, who is a senior dance major at Western Michigan University and is a member of the Gold Competitive Dance Team at WMU.
+Meet Julia!
+She is a graduate of dance at Western Michigan University and was a member of the Gold Competitive Dance Team at WMU.
 On the Gold Team, Julia was President for the 2019-2020 season leading her team to a regional championship in hip hop.
-Julia specializes in teaching ballet and modern dance, and has been cast in numerous productions in the dance department.
-Julia is originally from the Chicago area and brings lots of experience and skill to the dancers at MDC.
+Julia specializes in teaching ballet and modern dance, and has been cast in numerous productions in the WMU dance department.
+Julia is an exciting teacher and loved by her students.
+She is originally from the Chicago area and brings lots of experience and skill to the dancers at MDC.
+She is an instructor at Hubbard Street Dance in Chicago as well.